Ficool

 Mother smiled politely.
 "Yes, we are doing well."

-The main door swung open again, and my father stepped in, slightly out of breath, his armor stained with blood and dust.
+The main door swung open again, and his father stepped in, slightly out of breath, his armor stained with blood and dust.
 It looked as if he had rushed here straight from the operation.

 He scanned the room before his eyes settled on the duke.